mezo-org/musd/docs/tests.md

 expect(await contracts.troveManager.baseRate()).to.equal(0)
 ```

-In this second example the
+In this second example the temporary variable makes the test more readable by having a meaningful name:

 ```
 const expectedCollateral = (await getTroveEntireColl(contracts, carol.wallet)) + activePoolCollateralBefore